 9. See a new museum, for free

-Did you know that free museum days extend well beyond first Thursdays?
-Play at Bellevue Arts Museum or Hands on Children’s Museum on a first Friday; get a dose of the tropics at the renovated Volunteer Park Conservatory on a first Saturday; visit the pay-what-you-can Children’s Museum of Tacoma or the always-free Frye Art Museum in Seattle or Puget Sound Navy Museum in Bremerton on any day.
+Did you know that free or pay-what-you-can museum days extend well beyond first Thursdays?
+Play at Bellevue Arts Museum or Hands On Children’s Museum on a first Friday; get a dose of the tropics at the renovated Volunteer Park Conservatory, free for all through Feb.
+28; visit the pay-what-you-can Children’s Museum of Tacoma or the always-free Frye Art Museum in Seattle; or head to the Puget Sound Navy Museum in Bremerton, free on any day.
 If you are a family with a child on the autism spectrum, a program allows you to explore Pacific Science Center before doors open on the second Saturday of the month.

 10. Go to a show

 Not to sound smug, but we did some of the work for you on this one.
 For starters, check out our family fun calendar.
-Shows that look particularly fun for an upcoming family date include the Moisture Festival’s matinees, featuring a wide range of circus and vaudeville acts, with Hale’s beer on tap for parents or Family Improv Night on Saturdays at SecondStory Repertory in Redmond.
+Shows that look particularly fun for an upcoming family date include the Moisture Festival’s matinees, starting in March this year and featuring a wide range of circus and vaudeville acts, with Hale’s beer on tap for parents; or check out all-ages improv nights by East Side Story Improv at SecondStory Repertory in Redmond.
 Our spring arts guide highlights even more great upcoming shows for families.

-Editor's note: This article was originally published in 2015 and updated for 2018.
+Editor's note: This article was originally published a few years ago and has been updated for 2019.